Mapping the Stochastic Penal Colony: October 2021: Tweet-Da-F e

 Twitter's transparency report nonetheless helps confirm an important aspect of its automated content review, namely the exact timing.
-When my account was blocked in October 2021, the notification thereof was nearly instantaneous after posting, but I wasn't entirely sure whether Twitter's application had confirmed the posting of my violative tweet.
-This matters since Twitter reviewing all content before posting also eliminates any notion of human harm and thereby the justification for punishment.
-I made that a point in my appeals.
-Alas, it appears that Twitter's systems perform posting and reviewing tasks in parallel.
-In its reporting, Twitter uses the rather imprecise buckets of <100, 100--1,000, and >1,000 views before content removal~\cite{Twitter2022}.
-In contrast, Pinterest uses buckets 0, 1--9, 10--100, and >100 views~\cite{Pinterest2022} and YouTube uses buckets 0, 1--10, and >100 views~\cite{Google2022}.
-Clearly, the latter two social media are confident in their proactive content removal, whereas Twitter is not.
+When my account was blocked in October 2021, the notification thereof was nearly instantaneous after posting, but I wasn't entirely sure whether Twitter's application had actually confirmed the posting of the tweet.
+This matters since Twitter reviewing all content before posting also eliminates any notion of human harm and thereby undermines the justification for any punishment (a point I also raised in my appeals).
+Alas, it appears that Twitter's systems performed posting and reviewing tasks in parallel.
+In its transparency report for 2021, Twitter used the rather imprecise buckets of <100, 100--1,000, and >1,000 views before content removal~\cite{Twitter2022}.
+In contrast, Pinterest used buckets 0, 1--9, 10--100, and >100 views~\cite{Pinterest2022} and YouTube used buckets 0, 1--10, and >100 views~\cite{Google2022}.
+Clearly, the latter two social media were confident in their proactive content removal, whereas Twitter was not.

-\hidden{ Note that user-initiated content review moves at a much slower pace.
-I reported a tweet by a news organization that seemed to wish a fate not unlike the one I had in mind for oil company \V{CEO}s on the Parkland school shooter after his sentencing to life in prison~\cite{ShapiroDeliso2022}.
-Twitter took about eight hours to respond with a decision.
-Not surprisingly, the firm rejected that complaint.
-While another tweet would have made for a closer equivalence, that tweet was posted by a regular individual.
-But given the deeply problematic implications of flagging~\cite{CrawfordGillespie2016}, reporting that tweet seemed unethical.

-Finally, Elon Musk's reign has resulted in further evidence that the Twitter of yore was not trustworthy.
-Much of the reporting under the banner of ``Twitter files,'' including most of Matt Taibbi's tweets, suffer from breathless overclaims and hence are a bit hard to take.
-However, the Free Press' investigation into secret blacklists, including for supposed Covid-19 misinformation that wasn't really misinformation, raises uncomfortable concerns about heavyhanded over-moderation and a lack of transparency encouraging abuse~\cite{WeissShrierea2022,Zweig2022}.
-Then again, the fact that Twitter's new head of trust, Ella Irwin, is shown casually using ``goddess mode,'' a special user interface that enables her to impersonate \emph{any} user and post content under their identity, does not reflect well on Mr Musk's commitment to security and privacy for the platform. }